 A pre-treatment appliance is an in-home clean technology that transforms food waste into a natural soil amendment.
 About the size of a bread maker, pre-treatment appliances pulverize and dehydrate food scraps breaking them down in a matter of hours.
 The weight and volume of food scraps are reduced by ~90%, leaving users with sterile biomass that is easy to store and can be used in backyard gardening or collected by the City.

 Pre-treatment is an alternative method to a conventional curbside compost program.
 Pre-treatment works by mashing and dehydrating household food waste and produces a sterile and odour-free soil amendment that is ~90% less in weight and volume.
 Pre-treatment doesn’t attract pests, is easy to store, and requires fewer collection days than other curbside compost programs.

-Organics will be collected up to 8 times a year, once the program is fully operational.
+Organics will be collected once the program is fully operational.